 … I dug up my dahlia flower bulb and stored it for winter.
 Of course!

-But don’t worry, you can keep your favorite dahlias and regrow them every year in your garden, even if you live in a frozen tundra like I do!
+Yes, you can keep your favorite dahlias over winter, and regrow them every year, even if you live in a frozen tundra like I do!

 Preparing Your Dahlia Tubers For Winter Storage

-But, if you grew your dahlia in a pot, you can skip this step and simply leave it in the pot all winter.
-Just cut back the foliage, bring the pot inside, and store it in a cool, dry place until spring.
+But, if yours is in a pot, you can skip this step and simply leave it in the pot all winter.
+Just cut back the foliage, bring it inside, and store it in a cool, dry place until spring.

-- Dig up your dahlia flower bulbs after frost has killed the foliage
+- Lift the bulbs after frost has killed the foliage

 - Gently shake off any excess dirt

 - Cut off the stems and leaves

 - Allow large bulbs to cure (dry out a bit) for a few days before storing.
-Smaller dahlia bulbs don’t need to cure.
+Smaller bulbs don’t need to cure.

-No need to rinse all the dirt off your dahlia bulbs or split them apart.
-Just leave them in one large clump with a little bit of dirt and they’re ready for winter storage.
+That’s it.
+No need to rinse the dirt off your dahlia tubers, or split them apart.
+Just leave them in one large clump with a little bit of soil, and they’re ready for winter storage.

 Storing Dahlia Bulbs For Winter

 - Cardboard box

 - Dry to slightly moist packing material (I use peat moss, coco coir, wood chips (pet bedding is great) or sawdust.
 Whatever’s cheapest or I already have.)
 You could also use a mix of vermiculite and perlite if you have that on hand.

 Steps For Packing Your Dahlia Flower Bulbs

 - Line the bottom of the box with newspaper (optional, but it helps to keep the packing material from falling through the cracks) and a layer of packing material.

-- Lay the dahlia bulb in the box so it will be surrounded by the packing material.
+- Lay the bulb in the box so it will be surrounded by the packing material.

-- You can store several dahlia flower bulb clumps in one box, but try to pack them so they’re not touching each other.
+- You can store several dahlia bulb clumps in one box, but try to pack them so they’re not touching each other.

-- Fill the box with packing material so that your dahlia bulbs are completely covered.
+- Fill the box with packing material so that your bulbs are completely covered.